marzent/ffxiv-on-mac/README.md

 ## Installing

-[Seathasky](https://github.com/seathasky) has done a wonderfull write-up on how to install it's probably best to just follow it [here](https://github.com/seathasky/FF14-MAC_ModSupport)
+[Seathasky](https://github.com/seathasky) and I have done a wonderful write-up on how to install.
+It's probably best to just follow it [here](https://github.com/seathasky/FF14-MAC_ModSupport)

 ## What works